casper-network/docs/source/docs/casper/workflow/transfer-workflow.md

 ### Deploy Status {#deploy-status}

-A transfer on a Casper Network is only executed after it has been included in a finalized block.
+A transfer on a Casper network is only executed after it has been included in a finalized block.

 Refer to the Section on [querying deploys](querying.md#deploy-status) within the network to check the execution status of the transfer.